 M <- 0.113179

-mort <- generate_param_matrix(M, dimension_names = dimension_names)
+mort <- afscOM::generate_param_matrix(M, dimension_names = dimension_names)

-If maturity is assumed to vary by age, but is otherwise constant across time, sex, and space, the following code will create a properly formed parameter matrix where each age has a different maturity level:
+If maturity (mat) is assumed to vary by age, but is otherwise constant across time, sex, and space, the following code will create a properly formed parameter matrix where each age has a different maturity level:

 maturity <- c(0.0, 0.1, 0.3, 0.5, 0.7, 0.9, 1.0, 1.0, 1.0, 1.0, 1.0)

-mat <- generate_param_matrix(maturity, dimension_names = dimension_names, by="age")
+mat <- afscOM::generate_param_matrix(maturity, dimension_names = dimension_names, by="age")

-Finally, if weight-at-age (WAA) varies by both age and sex, the following code will create the appropriately formed parameter matrix with different values for WAA by age and sex, but repeated across time and space:
+Finally, if weight-at-age (waa) varies by both age and sex, the following code will create the appropriately formed parameter matrix with different values for WAA by age and sex, but repeated across time and space:

 weight_mat <- matrix(NA, nrow=11, ncol=2, dimnames=dimension_names[c("age", "sex")])